trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 ##### Request line

-The Request-line begins with a method, followed by the Request-URI and the protocol version, and ending with CRLF (`\r\n`).
+The Request-line begins with a method, followed by the Request-URI and the protocol version, and ending with CRLF (`\r\n` or in hex `0d0a`).
 The elements are separated by space SP characters:

 ```
 Request-Line = Method SP Request-URI SP HTTP-Version CRLF